-EXAMPLE 2.
-In the decision problem discussed in Example 1 (see Table I), the risk-neutral decision maker now faces an information processing opportunity as described in Table II.
-The information processing function in this case of linear information processing is shown in Figure 2.
-At t = 0 there is again zero information.
+In the decision problem discussed in example 1 (see table 1), the risk neutral decision maker now faces an information processing opportunity as described in table 2.
+The information processing function in this case of linear information processing is shown in figure 2.
+At t=0 there is again zero information.